 'Observations - Collections - Recollections' - A Lifetime in Photography

-This lecture was put together for the major retrospective exhibition at the National Library of Wales and first given on March 15th.
-2017.
-It surveys and discusses Pete's work spanning six decades with illustrated examples of many of his major bodies of work during his long career.
+This lecture was put together for the major retrospective exhibition at the National Library of Wales and first given in March 2017.
+It surveys and discusses many aspects of Pete's work spanning six decades, with illustrated examples of most of his major bodies of work and publications during his long career.
 It discusses how he began photographing at eleven years of age and outlines the many influences that have shaped his life and work.
 He discusses how the various projects over the years have been organised, researched and published and how he selects a particular photographic strategy for these projects.

 'The Enigma of Cader Idris'.